 More than 90 percent of BLM lands – our public lands – are available for leasing.
 But our analysis shows that only 23 percent have moderate to high potential for oil and gas development.
+Leasing public lands should not be done on speculation, but rather where there are recoverable reserves that will provide value to the American people and to businesses.

 Facts and figures: